alvii147/CrimeStatsAnalysis/docs/report/Report.md

 This should display a list of the top-level commands.
 Please refer to the following sections for more information about how to use to client.

+## Ideal command line tool

+Ideal list of features we want implemented:

+1)	Add information to the database
+2)	Update information from the database
+3)	Delete information from the database
+4)	Run a background check on someone
+5)	Able to query data based on location, code, and time
+6)	Allow the ability for the user to specify certain flags for information rather than prompting question
+7)	Allow functionality to sort data in ascending or descending order
+8)	Incorporate flags that allow user to use the “group by” feature in SQL
+9)  Command that allow you to gather statistics on the data ex(what fraction of suspects are found guility in a given region for a particular type of crime)

+ The features we did **not** get to implement are: 6, 7, 8 and 9

+For us the focus was really on ensuring that the core functionalities of a command line tool were available in the database.
+This included being able to add, update, delete and query data from the database.
+As we implemented the client, we had to decide regarding the ease of use of the application.
+While we do see that the ideal client application would have both flags (ex.
+Put -d to modify the date) and prompt the user for questions, we ended up implementing the prompting of information.
+This is because when it comes to our use cases a variety of different people would use the client such as law enforcement and government officials.
+So, ease of use was more important than the flexibility.

+The additional features of being able to implement commands that allow you to group and sort data would be very beneficial.
+Especially from the standpoint of understanding the criminal activity better in a particular region.
+This can help bring to light many of the crimes taking place in the community and can maybe help you see what attributes or factors contribute to such crimes.

 ### High level Commands

 The client can be categorized as two sets of commands.
 The first are the high levels commands that allow you to do the following: